Dacian bracelets: "Horn motif" from Pipea, Biia, and Boarta

 Bracelets from Biia and Pipea, found in the 19th century, have an unclear chronology.
 This series comprises a find from Abrud and another from an unknown Transylvanian location.
 Some archaeologists are reporting them as dating to the Hallstatt, though Márton (1933) dated them to the early La Tène period.
-Popescu (1956) estimates these can be dated to the Hallstat phase B (1000–800 BC), but no later than C (800–650 BC). whereas Mozsolics (1970) dates them to 1,500 BC.
+Popescu (1956) estimates these can be dated to the Hallstatt phase B (1000–800 BC), but no later than C (800–650 BC). whereas Mozsolics (1970) dates them to 1,500 BC.
 The so-called Biia bracelet was found with the Biia gold "kantharos" that can be dated between 1500 and 1000 BC.
 The handles of this goblet are also coiled into a double-spiral motif similar to other types of bracelets from the Carpathian area (i.e. Firigiaz 3, or Acas-Sacueni).

 There, specimens are made of bronze and are prototypes of the Pipea–Biia–Boarta series of bracelets; therefore, scholars agree these bracelets had been made locally, in the Transylvanian goldsmith workshops.
 This opinion is supported by metal analysis.

 These types of bracelets are possibly votive offerings, reminiscent of the cult of the bull.
 Their common trait is the stylized motif of "horns".
 All of them have large C-shaped "horns" as terminals.
 As with the spiral, Hoddinott purports that the east-central European bronzesmiths used this horn symbol to provide the warrior with both physical and deistic protection.
 In the Aegean Shaft Graves it occurs only on a stele, a gold bowl and three pairs of gold earrings, which Hoddinott considers to be possibly of central European origin.
 This thematic motif of the Carpathian peoples is confirmed by other archaeological finds from Transylvania that include three large rings weighing between 0.2 and 0.6 kg.
 Their terminals are animal heads facing each other, depicting the heads of horses in two cases and bulls-heads in the third.
 Eluere (1987) identifies the endings of the Pipea-Biia bracelets with the cultic and religious powerful horns of the bull, and estimates that this myth was perpetuated for centuries.

 According to Hoddinott (1989), the horned animal cults that are attested with these horns motifs were brought by the transitional Indo-Europeanization period immigrants who adopted these stylized motifs as their main apotropaic symbol; however, the symbols of the horned animal replaced the local ones but were later associated with the sun-fire symbols of the earlier culture.

 The bracelet from Bilje (Croatia) belongs to the same Biia-Pipea type.
 Hartmann noted that the percentage of silver and tin in the bracelets from Belly (Croatia) and Pipea (Romania) is almost identical.
 This suggests both bracelets had been made in the same region.
 According to Marton, the armlets with semi-moon ends are part of an evolutionary series that terminates with the later silver snake-headed bracelets of the Classical Dacian times.